CarleeSantel/nee-dcf/README.md

 NOPAT = EBIT × (1 − Effective Tax Rate)
 ```

-It normalizes for capital expedentures annd is much more consistent with the revenue growth projections. the new capital generates new revenue and the EBIT margin assumptions account for those assets instead.
+It normalizes for capital expenditures annd is much more consistent with the revenue growth projections. the new capital generates new revenue and the EBIT margin assumptions account for those assets instead.

 ### WACC